 The National Trust was founded in 1895 by three remarkable volunteers, and thanks to them our vision to care for special places for ever for everyone is very much alive today.

 As a volunteer a Castle Ward the roles are many and varied.
-Our volunteers are involved in all aspects of the place, from being outdoors looking after the estate and working on our vegetable garden to helping indoors, taking part in conservation projects and administration.
+Our volunteers are involved in all aspects of the place, from being outdoors looking after the estate with our rangers to helping indoors, taking part in conservation projects and administration.

 Many of our volunteers are involved in visitor facing roles as meeter-greeters, tour guides, and in the second-hand bookshop.
 Our volunteer tearm are also involved in our programme of events throughout the year from pumpkin carving to dressing up as a Georgian!